TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 // END OF FILE.
 {{< /highlight >}}
 # Naming & Dynamic Linking
-The HDL introduces useful abstractions, the most prominent being pin naming and dynamic linking.
+The HDL introduces two useful abstractions: pin naming and dynamic linking.

 Pin naming is as simple as the name implies.
-Instead of having to book keep pin indicies and keep track of what they are, we can refer to pins of a given component by name.
+Instead of having to bookkeep pin indicies and keep track of what they are, we can refer to pins directly by name.

 Dynamic linking allows us to store results computed from components and feed them into other components, allowing for chained computation.